iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 An OWI conviction stays on a person’s driving record for twelve years for sentencing.
 An OWI offender’s criminal record can be expunged after 180 days if the case was deferred and has completed the terms of deferral.
 Apart from deferred cases, an OWI conviction stays on a person’s criminal record permanently.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any state entity, these websites often make searching simpler.
+Such sites are not limited by geographic location and offer flexible search options that may help when starting a search for a specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

 • The name of the person involved in the record, unless said person is a juvenile